It can be quite daunting to start a new exercise program, especially if you’re taking up a sport or activity you’ve never done before.

 They say that every journey begins with a single step, and nothing could be more true than when it comes to jogging.

-However, jogging for beginners who have been completely inactive for quite some time can be a little overwhelming.
+However, to start running can be a little overwhelming for beginners who have been completely inactive for quite some time.

-Depending on your current fitness level and how strong you feel in your body, you might want to start with a couple of weeks of brisk walking before you start jogging.
+Depending on your current fitness level and how strong you feel, you might want to start with a couple of weeks of brisk walking before jogging.

-With all that said, even if you are quite overweight, feel completely out of shape, and have never run a step in your life, you can probably start jogging, so don’t feel discouraged.
+With all that said, even if you are quite overweight, feel completely out of shape, and have never run a step, you can probably start jogging, so don’t feel discouraged.

 One of the best things about jogging or running is that the sport does not discriminate: whether you are tall or short, old or young, overweight or lean, fit and athletic or quite deconditioned, coordinated and agile or clumsy and awkward, you can become a jogger.

-So, count yourself in instead of counting yourself out, and let’s learn how to start jogging for beginners.
+So, count yourself in instead of out, and let’s learn how to start jogging for beginners.

 The following are some of the most important considerations and tips for how to start jogging for beginners: